truffls/sign-in-with-apple-using-django/iOS.md

 _Requirements: Xcode 11, iOS 13_

-In the example we’re going to implement the logic directly inside a view controller.
+In this example the logic is implemented directly in a view controller.

 ## 1. Add the AuthenticationServices framework

-First, import the `AuthenticationServices` to your view controller:
+First, import the `AuthenticationServices` to the view controller:

 ```swift
 import AuthenticationServices